hammerheim-game/hammerheim-rules/3-equipment.md

 ## Blackpowder Weapons

 Blackpowder weapons are only a very recent invention in the Warhammer world.
-They are often unreliable and temperamental but they do hit exceedingly hard and armour offers almost no protection, as their lead bullets can penetrate even the strongest breastplate or shield.
+They are often unreliable and temperamental but they do hit exceedingly hard and armor offers almost no protection, as their lead bullets can penetrate even the strongest breastplate or shield.
 Most blackpowder weapons are bought from Dwarfs at great expense, though some of the forges of Nuln and Altdorf have started to experiment with making handguns.